 searchform.php into your theme, then you just need to add a hidden field to the form as shown in the below code.

-Here, you should add some CSS to this form and match it with your website design.
+Here, you should add some styling to this form to match it with your website design.

 Notice we have passed a hidden field with the name ‘post_type’ and value as ‘product’.
 This is the actual logic for customizing the product search in WooCommerce.